Paying your employees' tax to Revenue

 The information in this section refers to your current obligations.
 For your obligations before 1 January 2019, please see the Employer's Guide to PAYE.

-You must pay to Revenue all tax you deduct from your employees’ pay.
+You must pay all tax deducted from your employee's pay to Revenue.

-From 1 January 2019, employers must report payroll details each time an employee is paid.
-You must report these details on or before the pay date.
+Employers must report payroll details each time an employee is paid.
+You must report these details to Revenue on, or before, the pay date.

 If you have made payments to your employees during the month, you must file payroll submissions.
-If you pay your employees weekly you will need to submit a payroll submission each week.
+If you pay your employees monthly, you will need to submit a payroll submission each month.
+If you pay your employees weekly, you will need to submit a payroll submission each week.

-Revenue will generate a statement by the 5th of the following month.
-The statement will show your total liability for that month based on your payroll submissions.
+Revenue will generate a statement for the month by the 5th of the following month.
+The statement will show your total liability for that month, based on your payroll submissions.

-You can accept the statement by the 14th of the following month and it then becomes a monthly statutory return.
-If you do not accept the statement, Revenue will deem it as the monthly statutory return on that day.
+You can accept the statement by the 14th of the following month and it then becomes your monthly statutory return.
+If you do not accept the statement by the 14th, Revenue will deem it as your monthly statutory return on that day.

-This section will explain how to pay the different types of tax, including PRSI.
+This section will explain how to pay an employee's tax liability to Revenue.

 Methods of calculating tax will guide you on how to calculate the tax on your employees’ pay.